COG-UK/docs/metadata.md

 For a sample to be accepted for upload to CLIMB, and used in downstream analyses, you must provide the following:

-* A single, unique, shareable identifier the "COGUK ID" (either a Heron barcode, or a suitable barcode from your own lab)
+* A single, unique, shareable identifier.
+This is usually the "COG-UK ID" (either a Heron barcode, or a suitable barcode from your own lab)
-* Country of origin (UK-ENG, UK-SCT, UK-WLS, UK-NIR)
+* Country of origin (one of, UK-ENG, UK-SCT, UK-WLS, UK-NIR)
 * Either a sample collection date (YYYY-MM-DD) **or** a sample `received_date` (YYYY-MM-DD).
 Do not attempt to impute the collection date.
 You must provide the day of the month.
-* A GISAID strain ID and GISAID strain accession **if** you have already made the sequence available on GISAID yourself. **If you do not provide a strain ID and accession, and your organisation has requested that we upload strains for you, it will be automatically uploaded after it passes QC**.
-If you have submitted to GISAID, please provide this identifier to prevent duplicate strains being added to public databases.
-If you have submitted to GISAID and you are waiting on the accession, set the secondary_accession in your request to "PENDING".

 **You cannot change the COGUK ID once it has been submitted**.